Mercury

 Market Size

-In 2019, Akhund stated that “more than 3 million businesses are created annually in the US, and banking those businesses is a $400 billion industry.”
-In 2022, there were 5 million new business applications in the US.
-Each of these businesses needs a banking partner.
-In 2020, small and medium-sized businesses (SMBs) spend ~$370 billion on accounting and payments services.
-The commercial banking market in the US is estimated to be worth ~$1.2 trillion.
+Mercury operates at the intersection of two markets: commercial banking and financial operations software.
+In 2019, Akhund stated that over 3 million businesses are created annually in the US, and banking those businesses is a $400 billion industry.
+In 2023, there were 5.5 million new business applications in the US, and every business needs a banking partner.

 Competition